vdsm/virtual-dsm/readme.md

 ### How do I pass-through a disk?

-   It is possible to pass-through a disk device directly, by adding it to your compose file in this way:
+   It is possible to pass-through a disk device directly, which can be useful when your host is a virtual machine, as it removes an extra layer and allows for easier management.
+For use with physical disks this method provides little advantage and is not recommended.

+   You can add the virtual device to your compose file like this:

   ```yaml
   devices: